bazelbuild/rules_docker/toolchains/docker/readme.md

 ```

 The docker toolchain automatically configures itself to use the docker in your
 system path.
-To override this behavior, you need to call explicitly call the
+To override this behavior, you need to explicitly call the
 toolchain configuration function described [here](../../README.md#setup)

 Declare the docker toolchain as a requirement in your rule